Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrRecoveryPlan.md

 ```

 ## DESCRIPTION
-The **New-AzureRmRecoveryServicesAsrRecoveryPlan** cmdlet creates a recovery plan in Azure Site Recovery.
+The **New-AzureRmRecoveryServicesAsrRecoveryPlan** cmdlet creates an Azure Site Recovery recovery plan in the Recovery Services vault.

-A recovery plan gathers virtual machines in a group for the purposes of failover and recovery.
+A recovery plan gathers virtual machines belonging to an application into a unit to allow them to be recovered together.

 ## EXAMPLES